Ary Stillman: Later life

-In the mid-1950s after becoming almost blind in one eye and losing his treasured Manhattan studio to city developers, Ary became depressed.
-He couldn’t seem to find the right environment to help him out of his depression, trying Paris, Majorca and New York before moving to Mexico in early 1957.
+In the mid-1950s after becoming almost blind in one eye and losing his treasured Manhattan studio to city developers, Stillman became depressed.
+He could not seem to find the right environment to help him out of his depression, trying Paris, Mallorca and New York City before moving to Mexico in early 1957.
 He lived and worked in Mexico for five years, returning to the United States and settling in Houston (where his sister lived), where he lived out the rest of his days.
-Ary Stillman died in 1967.
+Stillman died on January 28, 1967.
 Upon his death, the Stillman-Lack foundation was found, in accordance with his instructions, to preserve his work and make it available.

-Ary Stillman at Columbia University
+At Columbia University

 In 2010 Columbia University received from the Stillman-Lack Foundation a collection of art works by Stillman, making Columbia the largest international repository of his works.
 Of the ninety painting and drawings donated to the University, twenty-five have been allocated as gifts to graduating doctoral candidates in the Department of Art History and Archaeology who are recipients of a Stillman fellowship.
 The remaining sixty-five paintings, drawings, watercolors, and prints are part of the University art collection, housed in and stewarded by Art Properties, Avery Library.